-The effort started with a detailed study of the building systems, including functional testing of key mechanical components and a review of laboratory airflow setpoints, as part of the UChicago Preventive Maintenance and Commissioning (PM+Cx) program.
-The building presented a unique challenge since its critical and highly sensitive research environments require tight temperature and humidity control with large amounts of ventilation air.
-While strengthening those operating environment imperatives, the project team was able to identify and implement 13 energy conservation projects that included optimization of the heat recovery system, steam trap replacements, and intelligent control of office airflow in accordance with industry-standard safety guidelines, and optimization of the chilled water plant.
+The effort started with a detailed study of the building systems, including functional testing of key mechanical components and review of laboratory airflow setpoints, as part of the UChicago PM+Cx program.
+The building presented a unique challenge, since its critical and highly sensitive research environments require tight temperature and humidity control with large amounts of ventilation air.
+While strengthening those operating environment imperatives, the project team was able to identify and implement thirteen energy conservation projects that included optimization of the heat recovery system, steam trap replacements, intelligent control of office airflow in accordance with industry-standard safety guidelines, and optimization of the chilled water plant.
 In addition, deep equipment maintenance and central building automation system control programming improved system operation and occupant comfort.

-The “Shut the Sash” program improved fume hood use.
+The “Shut-the-Sash” program improved fume hood use.
 Energy engineers aggregated sash position data into monthly averages and shared the data with building managers and department heads to communicate with the researchers.
-As a result of this initiative, the average fume hood sash position decreased 30% from its peak, improving lab safety and reducing energy consumption.
-In the coming months, student research assistants from the Environmental Frontiers initiative will continue their efforts to improve laboratory sustainability by leading a building-wide competition to reward top performers and further incentivize safe and efficient fume hood use.
+As a result of this initiative, the average fume hood sash position decreased 44% from its peak, improving lab safety and reducing energy consumption.
+Student research assistants from the Environmental Frontiers initiative will continue their efforts to improve laboratory sustainability by leading a building-wide competition to reward top performers and further incentivize safe and efficient fume hood use.

 Energy conservation and behavioral efforts implemented by the Smart Labs program improved building humidification performance by reducing steam use by over 30% during winter months.
 When combined with improvements in the delivery of steam to the building, these efforts significantly improved building humidification performance in 2022.